shubham2iitd/shubham2iitd.github.io/index.md

 My dissertation focuses on the healthcare sector, liver allocation policy in the United States (U.S.) in particular.
 The goals of my thesis are to: (1) Understand why previous allocation policies have resulted in huge geographic inequities; and (2) Propose new policies that address the issue of geographic inequity and result in efficient allocations.

-I will be on the 2021-22 academic job market.

-I am presenting two talks at the INFORMS Annual Meeting 2021:

-- <em>Does Broader Sharing Improve Patient Outcomes?
-An Analysis of The Share 35 Liver Allocation Policy</em>
-  - <a target="_blank" href="https://www.abstractsonline.com/pp8/#!/10390/session/1590">In-person: SC46 Health Care, Strategy and Policy, October 24, 2021, 11:00 AM - 12:30 PM, CC - Room 213D</a>
-  - <a target="_blank" href="https://www.abstractsonline.com/pp8/#!/10390/session/1342">Virtual: VWD13 Health Care, Strategy and Policy, October 27, 2021, 2:45 PM - 4:15 PM, Virtual Room 13</a>
-- <em>Continuous Scoring Model for Fair Liver Transplant Allocation</em>
-  - <a target="_blank" href="https://www.abstractsonline.com/pp8/#!/10390/session/1565">In-person: WD22 Health Care, Modeling and Optimization I, October 27, 2021, 2:45 PM - 4:15 PM, CC - Room 204B</a>
-  - <a target="_blank" href="https://www.abstractsonline.com/pp8/#!/10390/session/1336">Virtual: VTD13 Health Care, Modeling and Optimization III, October 26, 2021, 2:45 PM - 4:15 PM, Virtual Room 13</a>

-I will be available for interview at any time and will attend the upcoming INFORMS Annual Meeting in person.

 ## Awards & Honors

 Best Paper Award (Finalist) | INFORMS Public Sector Operations Research Section | 2020